Hoisting

 All functions are also hoisted and added to the corresponding lexical environment.

-If functions are assigned to 'const' variables, then the hoisting works according to const rules.
-This basically means, the function can't be executed until the variable is really referenced to the function definition.
+If you assign a function to a 'const' variable, hoisting follows the const rules.
+You can't call the function until the variable points to the function definition.